-Throwing a Friendsgiving requires a mash-up of multiple skills — hostess, conductor, moderator, and innovator.
+Hosting Friendsgiving requires a mash-up of multiple skills — hostess, conductor, moderator, and innovator.

-Alex, What the heck are you talking about?
+Alex, what the heck are you saying?

 Hostess because you are providing the space for people to gather.

 Conductor because your job is to organize, not to do it all.

 Moderator because people have intense feelings about things like stuffing vs. dressing, the proper way to mash potatoes, and whether marshmallows are necessary.*